kkg2001/kkg2001/README.md

 </h2>

 ---
-I am Krishnakant, a AI enthusiast who loves brainstorming.
+I am Krishnakant, a Math Enthusiast who loves exerimenting things!
 - I am working as an Application Engineer 1 at o9 Solutions where I am building an LLM tool to automate the testing workflows.
 - I possess a strong hold on Discrete Mathematics.
-My passion for problem solving extends to the realm of mathematics.
+- My passion for problem solving extends to the realm of mathematics.
 I have been accorded with a gold honor in International Youth Math Challenge in 2021.
 I have also worked as a math problem setter for Unified Council and was amongst the top 100 national achievers in National Level Science Talent Search Examination, 2018

 ---
 I am currently